netdata/netdata/collectors/statsd.plugin/README.md

 ### Shell

-Getting the proper support for a programming language is not always easy, but shell is always available on most UNIX systems.
-You can use shell and `nc` to easily instrument your systems and send metric data to Netdata StatsD.
-Here is how:
+Getting the proper support for a programming language is not always easy, but the Unix shell is available on most Unix systems.
+You can use shell and `nc` to instrument your systems and send metric data to Netdata's StatsD implementation.
+Here's how:

 The command you need to run is: